electricimp/SPIFlashFileSystem/README.md

 If you attempt to open a file with a mode other than `"r"` or `"w"` a `SPIFlashFileSystem.ERR_UNKNOWN_MODE` error will be thrown.

-If you create an empty file then it will be stored in cache only and disappear on next reboot.
+If you create an empty file, it will be stored in cache only and will not be available after the next reboot.

 ```squirrel
 // create an empty file
 sffs.open("filename.txt", "w").close();